What Are The Best Work Boots?

 Work Boots Buyer’s Guide

-There are three main types of safety boots on the market that all have specific advantages – traditional, rigger and wellington boots.
+There are three main types of work boots on the market that all have specific advantages – traditional, rigger and wellington boots.

 Traditional work boots

-Traditional work boots like CAT Gravel and Black Hammer boots have a common style that has been around for years.
-These boots are solidly constructed with steel toe caps.
+Traditional work boots like the CAT Gravel and Black Hammer work boots have a common style that has been around for years.
+These waterproof safety boots are solidly constructed with steel toe caps.
 They lace-up from the front and have rubber soles.
-They are a multipurpose, durable and flexible boot that you can use anywhere from the garden to the construction site.
+They are a multipurpose, durable and flexible site safety boot that you can use anywhere from the garden to the construction site.

 Rigger work boots

-Rigger Boots are a high sided boot.
-They provide good waterproofing higher up your foot and leg and are normally slip-on rather than lace-up.
-This style of boot is great if you work outside in all weather conditions and require added warmth and waterproofing.
-In addition, rigger boots like the Buckler Waterproof Safety Rigger Boots offer extra protection when working with concrete or other materials that could permeate the lace holes of traditional work boots.
+Rigger Boots are a high sided waterproof safety boot.
+They provide good waterproofing higher up your foot and calf and are normally slip-on rather than lace-up.
+This style of safety boot is great if you work outside in all weather conditions and require added warmth and waterproofing.
+In addition, site safety boots like the Buckler Waterproof Safety Rigger Boots offer extra protection when working with concrete or other materials that could permeate the lace holes of traditional work boots.

 Wellington safety boots

 Wellington safety boots provide total waterproofing to just below the knee.
 They still provide excellent protection with steel toe caps and mid-soles but are also extra flexible.
 The Buckler Buckbootz Wellington Boots are a great example.
 Many are also insulated against the cold.

 Safety boots can either be lace-up or slip-on.
 Slip-on boots are easy to put on and take off but are less adjustable.
 Lace-up boots can take a little longer but their fit is more adjustable.

-Good comfortable boots made from quality materials can make all the difference on long workdays.
+A pair of comfortable site safety boots made from quality materials can make all the difference on long workdays.
 Leather uppers are a great choice as the natural material moulds to your foot.
 Look for breathable fabrics or wicking with good internal padding to keep your feet comfortable and dry.
-A good insole will greatly increase the comfort of your boots.
-Many have replaceable insoles which will extend the life of your boots too.
+A good insole will greatly increase the comfort of your work boots.
+Many have replaceable insoles which will extend the life of your work boots too.